- How We Collaborate

-Daniel Rubenson is Associate Professor in the Department of Politics and Public Administration, and a member of the Yeates School of Graduate Studies, at Ryerson University.
+Daniel Rubenson is Professor in the Department of Politics and Public Administration, and a member of the Yeates School of Graduate Studies, at Ryerson University.
 In addition to a PhD (Government) from the London School of Economics, he holds degrees from Lund University, Sweden.

 Before joining Ryerson in 2006, Daniel Rubenson held a Postdoctoral Fellowship at l'Université de Montréal with the Canadian Election Study and the Canada Research Chair in Electoral Studies.
 He teaches courses in comparative politics, political behaviour and research methods.